citizenmatt/resharper-devguide/Features/Actions/QuickFixes.md

 A singular call such as `ArrangeContextAction()` has a corresponding method `ArrangeContextActions()` - note the `s` at the end.
 This basically takes _several_ bulb items and puts them at the top level.

-> **Note** the bulb menu doesn’t just support adding ordinary QF and CA items but also other items, but also more complicated items such as refactoring quick-fixes.
+> **NOTE** the bulb menu doesn’t just support adding ordinary QF and CA items but also other items, but also more complicated items such as refactoring quick-fixes.
 The fundamental difference between these is the icon that is displayed next to the item.

 Now let’s talk about the hierarchical aspects of menus.
 Essentially, a bulb menu keeps information about its structure in a property called `Groups` which is an enumeration of `BulbGroup` objects.
 Rather than creating groups, it is recommended that you use the `BulbMenu.GetOrCreateGroup()` method to avoid creating duplicate groups.
 This method takes an `Anchor` which relates to the location where the group is placed - take a look at the static members of `AnchorsForBulbMenuGroups` for some well-known anchors.